rubinius/rubinius/doc/doc/en/tools/profiler.markdown

 For the primary line, the fields are as follows:

 ### index

 An index assigned to each method in the graph to facilitate cross-referencing the entries.

 ### % time

 The amount of time spent in this method as a percentage of the total time spent in all methods.
 This is the same as the flat output.

 ### self

 The total time spent in this method less the total time spent in all this method's callees.
 This is the same as self seconds in the flat output.

 ### children

 The total time spent in all the methods called by this method.

 ### called

 The total number of times this method was called.

 ### name

-The name of the method followed be the index number.
+The name of the method followed by the index number.

 The lines above the primary line are methods that call the primary method.
 The callers' fields have the following interpretation:

 ### self

 The total time spent in this method less the total time spent in all this method's callees.
 This is the same as self seconds in the flat output.

 ### children

 The time spent in the method's call to the primary method.

 ### called